stoklund/portable-simd/webassembly-opcodes.md

 mapping](webassembly-mapping.md).

-The SIMD operations are grouped according to their interpretation of the input vectors.
+The SIMD operations are grouped according to the interpretation of the input and output vectors.

 | Shape | Int | Float | Bool |
 |:-----:|:---:|:-----:|:----:|